"Did you guys think Ron was acting a little weird tonight?"

 He squeezed her, almost enough to hurt.
 "Oh, I've missed you, Kim."

 "I've missed you too.
-I mean, this is the first time we've done anything meaningful just as a couple I think since I left for Cali."
+I mean, I think this is the first time we've done anything really meaningful just as a couple since I left for Cali."

 "It is.
 Our last time alone together like this was…" he paused for a moment.
 "One year, nine months, two weeks, three days, and," he paused again, craning his neck to see the alarm clock, "Two hours ago, give or take a little."